-Germany has the largest installed solar electric base in the world (with 300 MW it recently surpassed Japan), yet many cities in Germany receive less sunlight than Vancouver.
+Germany has the largest installed solar electric base in the world, yet many cities in Germany receive less sunlight than Vancouver.
 Vancouver receives 1919 hours of sunlight annually compared with 1837 in Berlin, 1680 in Munich and 1643 in Frankfurt.

 How much will the system save?

 BC has some of the cheapest electricity in the world.
 This system will save around $300.00 per year.